Bridging KS1 and KS2

 End of the School Day

-At the end of the day, the Year 3 children will exit the classroom and walk around the path to the playground independently.
+At the end of the day, the Year 3 children will exit school from the hall door independently.
 If they forget something, please ask them to come back in to get it themselves.
 If a parent/carer is late, the children come back into school and a member of staff will take them to the school office to wait.

 Year 2 children will be handed to their parent / carer at the classroom door.